Fuuzetsu/hakyllblog/posts/2013-07-30-first-month-with-haddock.markdown

 I added trace statements to the part of the program that takes in strings and outputs our internal format (nested ‘Doc’ structure).
-With this, and a couple of minutes with emacs macros, I soon had hundreds of (rather redundant) HSpec tests without going out to the shell.
+With this, and a couple of minutes with emacs macros, I soon had hundreds of (rather redundant) Hspec tests without going out to the shell.
 I have later removed the redundancies and split them up into nice categories.
 This way we actually had some tests.
 I should note that there's one more type of testing I like to do and that is to download existing, large libraries that compile both with HEAD and stable, generating docs for them and then diffing the two.
 If this passes then I feel fairly confident that nothing major got broken.
 [HXT](http://hackage.haskell.org/package/hxt) was pretty good for this.
-Any problems discovered this way would go right into HSpec tests which is how the test-suite has naturally grown into ~75 reasonable test cases.
+Any problems discovered this way would go right into Hspec tests which is how the test-suite has naturally grown into ~75 reasonable test cases.

 Implementation